danielrosehilljlm/You_NEED_A_Tech_Writer/README.md

 I do not:

-❌ Engage in API writing, documentatation, and other projects that are better left to those who left cereberal hemisphere is dominant.
+❌ Engage in API writing, documentation, and other projects that are better left to those who left cerebral hemisphere is dominant.

 <hr>